We believe that schools should be places where children are taught that their voices matter in creating change.

 • We believe that to create human centered educational spaces, intentional choices should be woven throughout the day and throughout the curriculum; not isolated to one class in one hour of one day or confined to one month of learning.
 We believe that schools should be places where children see themselves in curriculum; are taught to think critically, examine and address biases regularly, and learn that their voices matter in creating change.
 Most importantly, we believe that teachers and school leaders have the power to create these spaces, and our Educational Institutes were created to support folks in this process.

-• This Institute takes place in person, May 20-22, 2024 at our learning site in Brooklyn, NY.
+• This Institute takes place December 8-10th, 2025 in person, at our learning site in Brooklyn, NY.

 Further details, general agenda, and registration may be found here.

-• This Institute takes place in person, December 9-11, 2024 at our learning site in Brooklyn, NY.
+• This Institute takes place in person, at our learning site in Brooklyn, NY.

 Further details and general agenda may be found here.